 These flaws allow the development and propagation of malicious software, which can disrupt normal business operations, in addition to placing your organization at risk.

-In order to effectively mitigate this risk, software “patches” are made available to remove a given security vulnerability.
+To effectively mitigate this risk, software “patches” are made available to remove a given security vulnerability.

 A patch management policy helps to ensure these patches are actioned, as well as sets up a process for testing, monitoring, and reporting for continuous improvements.